 - Roll dough on a surface lightly floured with more baking mix to about 1/8-inch thickness.
 Cut into 1-1/2 inch squares using the method for the dough as above.
 Let stand for 30 minutes to dry surface slightly.

 - Bring to a rapid boil and slowly add dough squares piece by piece.
-Keep the broth moving at a rapid boil during this step.
+Keep the broth moving at a rapid boil during this step, stir in the squares occasionally.
 Once all squares have been added, reduce heat to a low simmer.
-Cover and cook for approximately 20 minutes until vegetables & noodles are tender.
+Cover and cook for approximately 20 minutes or until vegetables and pot pie squares are tender.

-- Uncover, add chicken and continue to cook on a low simmer for another 20 minutes.
+- Uncover, add the reserved chicken and continue to cook on a low simmer for another 20 minutes.

 - Adjust seasoning with salt & pepper, to taste.